KatherLab/SWARM/README.md

 ## Installation & Requirements:
 In general, the following requirements are needed to reproduce this experiment:
 * HPE Account for swarm learning license:  https://myenterpriselicense.hpe.com/cwp-ui/auth/login
-* three physically separated computer systems
+* three physically separated computer systems running **Linux** with admin rights

 **Furthermore** each system requires:
 * Python >=3.7
-* torch,torchvision,numpy,pandas,sklearn
+* torch,torchvision,numpy,pandas,sklearn,PIL
-* :exclamation:complete list:exclamation:
+* :exclamation:complete list:exclamation: includign source of SwarmCallback

 ## Provided Data:

-A small example dataset is provided, where the WSI are given as tesselated and normalized tiles and also as feature vectors [using this preprocessing code](https://github.com/KatherLab/preProcessing) according to: [“The Aachen Protocol for Deep Learning Histopathology](https://zenodo.org/record/3694994#.Yea3I9DMIu): A hands-on guide for data preprocessing”
+For this repository, a small example dataset is provided, where the WSI are given as tesselated and normalized tiles and also as feature vectors:
 * Download four subcohorts from  [given link]() :exclamation:link still missing:exclamation:
 * Provide one cohort for each System, the fourth cohort can be used as an external test set afterwards

+To use one's own data, it is recommended to  use [this preprocessing code](https://github.com/KatherLab/preProcessing) and provide the dataset according to: [“The Aachen Protocol for Deep Learning Histopathology](https://zenodo.org/record/3694994#.Yea3I9DMIu): A hands-on guide for data preprocessing”

 ## System  Preparation:
-(Has to be done equally on each System if not said otherwhise )
+Has to be done equally on each System if not said otherwhise!
 * clone this Github repository on each System
 *  Change Hyperparameters:
     1. Note the public ip-adress from each of your 3 Systems ([Get your IP Address in Linux](https://linuxize.com/post/how-to-find-ip-address-linux/))